ProfitabilityInsurance

 Example Insurance Companies to Analyze

-Use the Equiscale Screener โ†’ to filter insurance stocks by operating profit margin and other metrics.
+Filter insurance stocks by operating profit margin and other metrics:

 Key Takeaways

-• Operating Profit Margin (OPM) in insurance should be compared against sector peers, not the market average.
+• Operating Profit Margin (OPM) in insurance should be compared against sector peers in the same market (US S&P 500 / Russell or Indian NSE / BSE), not the broad market average.

 • Sector characteristics: Embedded value based valuation (not traditional P/E), long-duration liabilities, investment income dependent.